kafechew/astro/README.md

 3.  **Hybrid Decision Logic (based on `RELEVANCE_THRESHOLD`):**
     *   If `ragDocuments` are found and the top document's `score` is `>= RELEVANCE_THRESHOLD` (e.g., 0.75):
-        *   **Force RAG Synthesis:** The system bypasses the ReAct tool decision.
+        *   **Force RAG Synthesis:** The system bypasses the ReAct tool decision (`forceToolName: "none"` is passed to `reactProcessorService.js`).
-        *   An LLM call is made using a specific "Even More Explicit Prompt" that instructs the AI to answer *solely* based on the `ragContext` provided.
+        *   An LLM call is made using a specific prompt structure (detailed in [`rag_design_spec.md`](rag_design_spec.md:1)) that instructs the AI to answer *solely* based on the `ragContext` provided within the `queryForLLMSynthesis` variable.
         *   The response is streamed to the user.

 4.  **ReAct Tool Decision (If RAG context is not highly relevant or not found):**
-    *   The system proceeds to the ReAct agent logic (managed by `reactProcessorService.js`) using the `originalUserQuery`.
+    *   The system proceeds to the ReAct agent logic (managed by `reactProcessorService.js`) using the `originalUserQuery` for tool decision and `queryForLLMSynthesis` (which would be the `originalUserQuery` in this path) for final synthesis if no tool is used.
     *   **First LLM Call (Tool Selection):** The LLM (e.g., Gemini via `vertexAiService.js`) determines if a tool is needed to answer the query.
     *   **Tool Execution:** If a tool is chosen, it's executed (e.g., BrightData tools).
+The results are captured.
     *   **Second LLM Call (Synthesis):** Tool results (or an indication that no tool was needed) are sent back to the LLM to synthesize the final answer.
+Specific prompt templates are used for synthesis based on whether a tool was used or not (details in [`rag_design_spec.md`](rag_design_spec.md:1)).
     *   The response is streamed to the user.

 5.  **Streaming Response & Credit Update:**
     *   The final answer (from either RAG synthesis or ReAct flow) is streamed to [`ChatInterface.astro`](src/components/ChatInterface.astro:1).
     *   The response includes an `X-User-Credits` header with the new credit balance.

 This flow prioritizes highly relevant private knowledge, falling back to a general tool-using agent if such knowledge isn't available or sufficiently relevant.
+The system employs sophisticated prompting strategies for both RAG synthesis and the ReAct tool decision/synthesis cycle, with full details available in [`rag_design_spec.md`](rag_design_spec.md:1) and [`mongo.md`](mongo.md:1).
 The optional `NODE_AGENT_SERVICE_URL` for an external agent service is still supported for more advanced/custom tool integrations if needed, but the primary flow is now in-process.

 ## Project Structure Highlights